-The thief comes to steal… but is the devil the thief in Jesus’ parable?
+The thief comes to steal… but is the devil the thief in the parable of the Good Shepherd?

 One of the most common phrases from the modern-day pulpit is that the “devil is a thief”.
 This is pulled straight from the parable found in John 10 that we know of as the Good Shepherd and His Sheep.
 It is in this parable where Jesus says “The thief comes to steal, kill and destroy.